digitalfabrik/integreat-app/build-configs/README.md

 ## Structure and Available Options

-See the [build config types](src/BuildConfigType.ts) for more information on structure, available options and their functionality.
+See the [build-config types](src/BuildConfigType.ts) for more information on structure, available options and their functionality.

 ## Technical Information

-Each build config is a set of javascript files (possibly including common files) that can be found in the [corresponding directory]().
+Each build-config is a set of TypeScript files (possibly including common files) that can be found in the corresponding directory.
 See the corresponding sections for [native](../native/docs/build-configs.md#technical-information) and [web](../web/docs/build-configs.md#technical-information).

 ## White Labeling

-If you want to add more build configs in order to create a new whitelabelled app, have a look at the [white labeling documentation](../docs/whitelabelling.md).
+If you want to add more build-configs in order to create a new whitelabelled app, have a look at the [white labeling documentation](../docs/whitelabelling.md).